The Manchurian Candidate (1962 film): Filming

-It is now commonly rated PG-13.
+The film's fight scene between Marco (Sinatra) and Chunjin (Silva) is notable as one of the earliest depictions of East Asian martial arts in a mainstream Hollywood film, with the last notable example occurring in 1945's Blood on the Sun.
+Sinatra broke his little finger while shooting the scene, and his refusal to properly bandage or cast his hand for the rest of filming would lead to chronic discomfort throughout his life.
+According to Frankenheimer, Henry Silva had to train himself to fight right-handed (he was actually left-handed) for the scene.

 Cold War

 The Manchurian Candidate has been called one of the most "iconic" films of the Cold War period, especially in its discussion of "mind-control."
 With one of the major plot points being the popular Cold War myth that China was brainwashing US soldiers for communist purposes during the Korean War.
 Political scientist Michael Rogin further cements the film in this time period by describing it as being "a Kennedy Administration film."
 Rogin cites Sinatra's character within the film as being a "lonely Kennedy Hero," who works within the army bureaucracy towards reform.

 Depiction of communists

 In the garden scene, pictures of Mao Zedong and Joseph Stalin are hung on the wall with a Soviet star in between them and the head of the Manchurian candidates standing beneath the star.
 This insinuates a collaboration between China and Russia with the goal to manipulate the US for communist world domination.
 During their demonstration, the communist leaders refer to Raymond as "the mechanism" and "the weapon", which affirms the idea that communists only see people as gadgets that can be thrown away after their use.
 The film depicts communists as eager to give up their lives, which are expendable in their eyes anyway, for the cause of universal communism, which is a "less than essential end".

 In The Manchurian Candidate, communists are not peers, but instead relate to each other within the hierarchy of communist leaders.
 For example, there are rows of communist leaders who all look down upon the Manchurian Candidates in the garden scene.
 In addition, Raymond Shaw’s mother only uses those around her, such as her son and husband, as pawns in her communist ploy to gain a powerful position through her husband’s candidacy for Vice President of the US.
 This is juxtaposed with loving, trusting, and open relationships such as those between Shaw and Jocelyn Jordan, and Marco and Cheyney.